paul-thebaud/phpunit-generator/DOCUMENTATION.md

 ```

 Those two annotations will allow you to auto-generate tests for simple getter / setter.
-You getter / setter needs to be named like the following:
+Your getter / setter needs to be named like the following:

 ```
 get<MyProperty>() {}
 set<MyProperty>() {}
 ```

+__NB__: PHPUnit Generator has an "auto" option: If you activate it,
+it will search for the property when it find a method beginning
+with "get" or "set", and if the property exists, it will generate tests.

 #### Private or protected method